CompileZero/elixir-website/index.md

 P.S.: I do not endorse this course nor do I have any affiliation with the author of the course.
 This is my personal recommendation as I have completed the course, and was able to use it to create the notes that I have in the document below.

 ## THE BIRD EYE VIEW
+What you will acheive after having gone through this entire documentation?
+1.

 # Elixir & Phoenix - Zero to Hero